 Kaleb became interested in rodeo when he was three years old watching it on TV.
 When he moved to Montana he started riding steers in 4H rodeos and moved up to riding bulls in High School Rodeos.
 Kaleb attended the University of Montana to ride bulls and earn a degree.
 He was accepted to nursing school at the University and began fighting bulls at local bull ridings and high school rodeos.
 At this time he focused on becoming a professional bullfighter and stopped riding bulls.
-He has been fighting bulls ever since, and he is currently a Licensed Practical Nurse in Missoula Montana.
+He has been fighting bulls ever since, and he is currently an RN in Missoula, Montana.

 Accomplishments and Major Rodeos:

 - 7X Montana Circuit Finals Bullfighter